ManasaMallem/Machine-Learning/README.md

 Machine Learning assignment 3 is about implementing NumPy.
 NumPy is the fundamental package for scientific computing in Python.
 It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.

 **Video Link**: https://drive.google.com/file/d/1PzrAJ8tnsADBhJSlC4s_GFY9Troji0_j/view?usp=sharing

+**Short Description of Assignment 4**
+Machine Learning assignment 4 is about classification.
+Classification in supervised Machine Learning (ML) is the process of predicting the class or category of data based on predefined classes of data that have been 'labeled'.
+Labeled data is data that has already been classified.

+**Video Link** :